FIXTradingCommunity/fix-orchestra/README.md

 ## Standards Versions

+### Version 1.0 Technical Standard

-Version 1.6 of this project conforms to Orchestra version 1.0 Draft Standard.
+Orchestra version 1.0 Draft Standard was promoted to Technical Standard with minor enhancements and corrections on February 17, 2021.
+Version 1.6.10 of this project conforms to Orchestra version 1.0 Techncial Standard.

 ### Version 1.0 Draft Standard